Progress on the adjacent vertex distinguishing edge colouring conjecture: Small vertices

 After possibly handling one such bad event, the algorithm proceeds with the next uncoloured edge in this fashion, until every edge is coloured.

-\begin{lemma} If the algorithm terminates, then the resulting colouring $c'''$ is an AVD-colouring of $G$. \end{lemma}
+\begin{lemma} If the algorithm terminates, then the resulting colouring $c_{AVD}$ is an AVD-colouring of $G$. \end{lemma}

 \begin{proof} Consider an edge $uv \in E(G)$ with $d_G(u)=d_G(v)$.
-We already know that $S_{c'''}(u) \neq S_{c'''}(v)$ if $u,v\in B$, so let us assume that $u,v\in A$.
-Arguing by contradiction, suppose that $S_{c'''}(u) = S_{c'''}(v)$.
+We already know that $S_{c_{AVD}}(u) \neq S_{c_{AVD}}(v)$ if $u,v\in B$ or if $uv$ is an isolated edge in $G[A]$, so may assume that $u,v\in A'$.
+Arguing by contradiction, suppose that $S_{c_{AVD}}(u) = S_{c_{AVD}}(v)$.
 Recall that $G[A']$ has no isolated edges, thus there is at least one edge incident to $u$ or $v$ which is distinct from $uv$ in $G[A']$.
 Let $e$ be the last edge coloured by the algorithm among all such edges.
 Suppose w.l.o.g.\ that $e$ is incident to $v$, say $e=vw$.
-Then, just before the edge $vw$ was coloured for the last time, vertex $u$ was dangerous for $v$, with dangerous colour $c'''(vw)$.
+Then, just before the edge $vw$ was coloured for the last time, vertex $u$ was dangerous for $v$, with dangerous colour $c_{AVD}(vw)$.
 Hence, a bad event has been triggered after colouring $vw$.
 The bad event that was handled by the algorithm could have been the one with edge $uv$, or another one corresponding to another edge incident to $v$ or $w$.
 In any case, the edge $vw$ got uncoloured, a contradiction. \end{proof}

-Thanks to the above lemma, to conclude the proof it only remains to show that the algorithm terminates with nonzero probability, which we do now.
+Thanks to \cref{lem:if_alg_small_stops_then}, to conclude the proof of \cref{lem:small} it only remains to show that the algorithm terminates with nonzero probability.
+This is done in the following lemma.